learn-co-curriculum/react-hooks-redux-action-creators/README.md

 Ok, so in the above lines of code we define a function called `increaseCount()` whose job it is to return an action.
-Then we execute the `increaseCount()` function, who returns that action, and we dispatch that action to the store.
+Then we execute the `increaseCount()` function, which returns that action, and we dispatch that action to the store.
 If you think that this is equivalent to `store.dispatch({
 type: 'INCREASE_COUNT' })`, you are right.